jmears63/batogram/docs/batogram.md

 * Multichannel data determines how data files with more with one channel of data will be handled.
 You can choose to combine them all or by selecting a specific channel.
 Channel combination is done by summing the spectrogram power amplitudes after phase is discarded to avoid interference effects.
 If you select a channel that is not present, any channels that are present will be summed instead.
+* BatGizmo settings are specific to the BatGizmo detector.
+* The Sample Rate field allows you to override the sample rate inferred from the wav file and metadata settings (which in rare cases are not correct).
+You may need to do this if you notice that the frequence range in the spectrogram is not what you expect.

 ## Audio Playback